CASA0019-Temperature-Mood-App/ClimateMoodApp/README.md

 # Climate Mood
-Climate change significantly impacts mood and energy levels.
-We propose visualizing local sentiments through a physical device and its digital twin using emoji face filters and a 7-day temperature forecast.
+Climate mood tracker designed to capture the emotional impact of climate globally through a physical device and its digital version, using emoji filters to represent mood and energy shifts.​

 We will offer options for five cities and the device's local settings, which can be selected via a mobile app to experience the climate mood